pjeena/Podcasts-recommender-system-using-sentence-transformers/README.md

 ## Deployment

-The web UI for the system was done on [Streamlit](https://podcasts-recommendation-system-using-tfidf-and-transformers.streamlit.app/)(app.py under src).
+The web UI for the system was done on [Streamlit](https://podcasts-recommendation-system-using-tfidf-and-transformers.streamlit.app/)(app.py in src folder).
 The model was also deployed on AWS EC2.

 ![My Image](streamlit.jpeg)